vernondcole/learn-salt/README.md

 - Your Bevy_Master machine.
 As of this writing, we test with Ubuntu 16.04 on a Vagrant VM, and Raspbian Jesse on a Raspberry Pi W0.
 - Your Internet Router.
-Most lessons will be runnable from a large corporate router or a default home router.
+Most lessons will be runnable from a large corporate router or an inexpensive home router.
 For some lessons, you will need control over who runs your PXE, DHCP and/or DNS servers.
 Any home-type router should be suitable for that, but you may spend some time finding the correct "expert" settings screen.